Control

 (Alias **qt**

-with the next cycle boundary.
-For example, this pattern will fade in
+) Quantise trigger.
+Aligns the start of the pattern with the next cycle boundary.
+For example, this pattern will fade in starting with the next cycle after the pattern is evaluated:

 Note that the pattern will start playing immediately.
 The start of the pattern aligns with the next cycle boundary, but events will play before if the pattern has events at negative timestamps (which most loops do).
 These events can be filtered out, for example: